-- Provides security when services or Application Functions (AF) access 5G Core nodes.
+- Whenever services or Application Functions (AF) access 5G Core nodes, it provides security.

 #NF Repository Function (NRF)

-- Provides profiles of Network Function (NF) instances and their supported services within the network.
+- Gives profiles of Network Function (NF) examples and their supported services in the network.

 #Policy Control Function (PCF)

-- Expected to have similarities with the existing policy framework (Policy and Charging Rules Function – PCRF) in 4G.
+- Estimated to bear some resemblance with the existing policy framework (Policy and Charging Rules Function – PCRF) in 4G.

-- Updates to include the addition of 5G standardized mobility based policies
+- Upgrades to include the newly-added 5G standardized mobility-based policies.

 #Session Management Function (SMF).